-Some steps you can take now to protect your eyes from the formation of cataracts is to wear UV blocking sunglasses, take nutritional supplements, quit smoking, and learn of any family health history.
+Some steps you can take now to protect your eyes from the formation of cataracts is to wear UV blocking sunglasses, take nutritional supplements, quit smoking, and learn your family health history.

-We understand how precious your vision is, and one thing that can help us keep your eyes healthy is a comprehensive eye exam at least once every other year.
+We understand how precious your vision is, and one thing that can help keep your eyes healthy is a comprehensive eye exam at least once every other year.